-Pinterest, Tinder, Wish top the most-used apps of October
+Pinterest, Spotify, and Tinder were the most-used apps of October

 Last month, we detailed the most popular third-party apps and websites that use Facebook login tokens right after a data breach affected about 50 million users.